sakurachu06/test-repo/manual/DEVELOPMENT.md

      ``` {.bash language="bash"}
      pip install -r requirements.txt
      ```
 5. Once the required packages are successfully installed, you can now run the client-server system.
-Refer to the [User Manual](HELP.md) for instructions on running the system.
+Refer to the https://github.com/sakurachu06/test-repo/blob/main/manual/HELP.md for instructions on running the system.